What is a Ventricular Septal Defect (VSD)?

 A ventricular septal defect (VSD) is a hole between the right and left pumping chambers of the heart.

 The heart has four chambers: a right and left upper chamber called an atrium and a right and left lower chamber called a ventricle.

-In the normal heart, the right and left chambers are completely separated from each other by a wall of muscle called a septum.
-The right atrium is separated from the left atrium by the atrial septum and the right ventricle is separated from the left ventricle by the ventricular septum.
+In the normal heart, the right and left chambers are separated from each other by a wall of muscle called a septum.
+The right atrium is separated from the left atrium by the atrial septum.
+The right ventricle is separated from the left ventricle by the ventricular septum.

 Normally there is no hole between the two ventricles, but some infants are born with these holes called ventricular septal defects.